 Frequently Asked Questions

 For majority of smokers just one session of hypnotherapy/hypnosis is sufficient to stop smoking forever.
-However, in the unlikely event that a client were to start smoking again, regardless of how long it has been since their initial session, all they would have to do is get in touch and book in for a free backup session.
+However, in the unlikely event that the first session doesn’t stop you smoking completely, regardless of how long it has been since your initial session, all you would have to do is get in touch and book in for a free backup session.
 Every effort will be made to fit you in as soon as possible.

 No, there is no time limit.
-Most therapists have a 3 month time limit, but with Helen you are welcome to come back anytime even if it is 5 years or more since your initial session.
+Most therapists have a 3 month time limit, but with Helen you are welcome to come back anytime until you stop.

 Payments can be made by Cash, Cheque, Cards accepted: Visa, MasterCard, Maestro, Electron and V Pay.
 See the fees page for more details.